Feefo logo

 (your name)

-(signature with phone number, link to website, social medial profiles and reviews)
+(signature with phone number, link to website and social media profiles)

 Balance payment confirmation